130–30 fund: Comparison with other investment vehicles

 The trade-off between long-only, 130–30 and market neutral long-short funds depends on two factors: (1) If one has a neutral or negative market view and does not want any beta exposure, then one should invest into a market neutral long-short hedge fund.
 However, if one has a positive market view and wants beta exposure, then one should invest into either a long-only or 130–30 strategy.
 (2) If one believes that the fund manager can generate alpha from the short leg, then it is better to invest into a 130–30 strategy rather than a long-only strategy.
 However, if one believes, that the manager cannot generate alpha from short selling or that the higher gross exposure of a 130–30 fund is unbearable, then one should invest into a long-only strategy.

 The greater part of hedge funds describe themselves as market neutral long-short equity strategies.
 The purpose of all market neutral long-short funds is to run an absolute-return strategy.
 Consequently, the aim of the investment strategy is to produce profits regardless of market direction.
 Many hedge funds and market neutral long-short funds were started following the last bear market from 2000 to 2002, endorsed by a prolonged bear market that sparked interest in absolute returns and the separation of alpha and beta management.
 The worldwide growth in hedge funds was driven by three factors: the equity bear market; investor interest in absolute returns due to heavy losses and the flow of top talent into those hedge funds notching up absolute returns.
 Typically, market neutral long-short funds will have a beta exposure between 30% net long to 10% net short.
 Since market neutral long-short returns often move in a different direction from the overall market, it can help investors to diversify their portfolios.
 In neutral or bear market scenarios, the advantages of market neutral long-short are prevailing.
 In bull markets, market neutral long-short strategies tend not to be able to generate better returns than other investment strategies.
 In comparison, it would be advantageous to invest into a 130–30 fund in a strong bull market.
 The main obvious similarity between these strategies and 130–30 is that both strategies have both long and short positions.
-Market neutral hedge funds typically charge a performance fee, inline with most 130–30 funds.
+Market neutral hedge funds typically charge a performance fee, in line with most 130–30 funds.
 On the other hand, they are not managed to an index, but instead use the risk-free interest rate as their benchmark.